-Arriving in Missoula in 2002, Ms. Panusz soon associated herself with UM’s Department of Music, first accompanying, then assistant teaching while completing a second masters in Piano Performance with Dr. Christopher Hahn, and finally teaching piano and theory courses as both an Adjunct and Visiting Assistant Professor.
-In 2015 she collaborated with Lorraine Glass Harris to perform for the Bitterroot Baroque and has performed with many UM music faculty and guest artists over the past decade.
+Arriving in Missoula in 2002, Ms. Panusz soon associated herself with UM’s Department of Music, accompanying, completing a second masters (Piano Performance), and finally teaching piano and theory courses as both Adjunct and Visiting Assistant Professor.
+She has performed with many UM music faculty and guest artists over the past decade, including a collaborative project with the Bitterroot Baroque in 2015.
+Her most recent project was a series of chamber concerts with the Cascade String Quartet in Great Falls, Montana.

 At the harpsichord, SOR concert November 2018.